Mohkam/json2configmap/README.md

-# Create a configMap.yml file for Kubernetes from a JSON file
+# Creates a configMap.yml file for Kubernetes from a JSON file

 ### install
 ```shell